Skip to main content

 • graphics

-• “The artists have done a tremendous job—amazing level design and environments—but the visuals are marred by Unreal Engine 5 implementation issues, particularly with Lumen and Nanite.”
+• “The artists have done a tremendous job—amazing level design and environments—but the visuals are marred by unreal engine 5 implementation issues (lumen and nanite).”

 • “Terrible anti-aliasing that blurs the entire screen, removes depth, and leaves you wondering how the first game on Unreal Engine 3 could have better clarity and visuals.”